Mazllom Kumnova

-Mazllom Kumnova (born 17 March 1946) is a former politician in Kosovo.
+Mazllom Kumnova (born 17 March 1946) is a former Kosovan politician.
 He was the interim mayor of Gjakova from 1999 to 2001 and served in the Assembly of Kosovo from 2005 to 2007.
 Kumnova is a member of the Alliance for the Future of Kosovo (AAK).

 Early life and career

 Kumnova was born to a Kosovo Albanian family in Gjakova, in what was then the Autonomous Region of Kosovo and Metohija in the People's Republic of Serbia, Federal People's Republic of Yugoslavia.
 He has a degree in philology and a master's degree in literature teaching methodology.
 He earned a Ph.D. after the end of his political career.

 He was incarcerated by Serbian authorities as a political prisoner in the 1990s and fought with the Kosovo Liberation Army (KLA) in the 1998–99 Kosovo War.